christian-fei/trello-replay/README.md

 go to https://trello.com/app-key to get trello key

-go to https://trello.com/app-key to get trello token
+go to https://trello.com/app-key to manually generate a Token